50 State Flags of America and the Meaning Behind Them

 North Carolina’s state flag is bold and straightforward.
 In addition to the red, white, and blue, and the state’s initials, two dates are prominent.
 May 20, 1775 is the day the Mecklenburg Declaration of Independence was signed in which the county’s residents declared themselves “free and independent people” (although that document’s authenticity has been called into question) and April 12, 1776, which was the date the Halifax Resolves were passed, authorizing the North Carolina delegates at the Continental Congress to vote for independence.

 The North Dakota state flag features several elements that are familiar to most Americans.
 The first is the bald eagle, our national bird, carrying an olive branch in one foot and a sheath of arrows in the other to depict “peace through strength.”
 On the eagle’s breast is a red, white, and blue shield with 13 stars and above the bird are 13 stars, representative of the original 13 states.
 The eagle’s beak holds a banner which reads, “E Pluburus Unum,” the national motto, which is also found on the U.S. currency.
 Fun fact: the bald eagle had been nearly extinct in North Dakota but has now made a strong resurgence there.
-While Missouri is the geographical center of the United States, find out which North Dakota town lands straight in the center of North America.

 The Ohio state flag, in the shape of a burgee, is the only one that is not a rectangle in all of the United States According to John Eisenmann, who designed the flag in 1901, the triangles formed by the main lines of the flag represent hills and valleys and the stripes represent roads and waterways.
 The circle represents the Northwest Territory and the initial letter of “Ohio” and is also suggestive of its being the Buckeye State.
 The 13 stars to the left of the circle represent the 13 original states and the four additional ones to the right show that Ohio is the 17th state.